 See more of Your Comments about pages on this website.

-Effective questioning skills is the third communication skill in the cyclical process of Listening - Summarising - Questioning that promotes Effective Interpersonal Communication and Conflict Resolution.
+This page looks at the third communication skill in the cyclical process of Listening - Summarising - Questioning that promotes Effective Interpersonal Communication and Conflict Resolution.

 We then return to the start of the cycle by listening (effectively) to the answers we receive.